Videoglide For Mac Catalina

 Videoglide For Mac Catalina Patcher

-which is not supported.
+Warning: These devices are extremely difficult to distinguish from the EasyCAP DC60which is not supported.
 For this reason EchoFX does not recommend this device.

 In general, VideoGlide devices have one s-video input and one composite input.
 TV-tuner style devices have only one s-video input.
 If this matches the technical description of your device, it may be a VideoGlide device.